d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 output = predict(X)
 ```

+Finally, we display
-Finally, we take all the bounding boxes with a confidence level of at least 0.9 and display them as the final output.
+all the predicted bounding boxes with
+confidence 0.9 or above
+as the output.

 ```{.python .input}
 def display(img, output, threshold):